Virtual User Validation¶

 - Wait a few seconds, while OctoPerf runs a single instance of the VU and records the requests sent, and the responses received.
 Several iterations of the same VU can be executed from the Configuration button.

-Region is the geographical location where the virtual user profile instances are being executed.
-You can configure the browser settings by clicking on the Configuration button.
+You can configure iteration number and browser settings by clicking on the Configuration button.

 The sanity check is the first step of a Virtual User validation.
 This process scans your virtual user to check if anything can break its execution (i.e. missing files) or can make your load testing results hard to analyse (i.e. empty or unnamed containers).